• Skip to main content

 Instructions

 Step 1.
 Place halved potatoes in a large pot, and cover with cold water.
-Add salt to the water, bring to a boil, and reduce to a simmer.
+Bring to a boil, add salt to the water, and reduce to a simmer.
 Cook for about 16- 20 minutes, until fork tender.

 Step 2.
 While potatoes are cooking, place bacon pieces in a large skillet and cook over medium heat until crispy.
 Remove and place on a paper towel-lined plate to drain the extra bacon grease.
 Leave bacon drippings in the pan, which will become the warm dressing.